Secure CheckoutPersonal information is secured with SSL technology.

 - Includes lab methods for fuel cells characterization

 - Outlines approaches in modeling components, cells and stacks

 - Lists practical and theoretical methods for hydrogen production and storage

-Students (undergraduate, graduate, PhD) in natural science and technology: chemical engineering, chemistry, physics, materials science, electrical engineering; Researchers in industry, especially automotive industry and power generation by fuel cells
+Students (undergraduate, graduate, PhD) in natural science and technology, chemical engineering, chemistry, physics, materials science, and electrical engineering; Researchers in industry, especially automotive industry and power generation by fuel cells

 2. Irreversible losses in fuel cells